Casmar-Tech/monum-mobile/README.md

     login mapbox
     password <FROM_1PASSWORD>
 ```
-In XCode, remove all the default downloaded simulators and only leave the `iPhone 15 Pro Max`, to safe space. <br>
+In XCode (make sure to open the `monum.xcworkspace` file), remove all the default downloaded simulators and only leave the `iPhone 15 Pro Max`, to safe space. <br>
 Go to the Firebase console and download the `GoogleService-Info.plist` from the iOS app, and put it in this project inside the `ios` folder.
 We have to do this because it's a secret file and it's on the gitignore. <br>
 Also, sign in with your Apple Id in XCode so then we will be able to distribute new version of the app to the App Store. <br>
 Then, install some of the dependencies for this project: